Frequently asked questions

 When and how must I send certified copies of my academic records to the university?

-If you cannot meet these requirements please instead submit officially legalised or apostilled documents - see this Dutch government website on legalising documents.
+- If you cannot meet these requirements, instead submit officially legalised or apostilled documents - see this Dutch government website on legalising documents.

-- Translations: If the original documents are not issued in English, French, German or Dutch, they should be translated by a sworn translator (or the institution itself) and attached to the original documents.
+If your academic records are not issued in English, French, German or Dutch, they must be accompanied by a translation drawn up by a sworn translator or the issuing institution itself.

 For further information, see the FAQ on What is a certified copy?

 There are a number of ways to pay your tuition fees.The methods available to you are determined by your situation and your study programme.

 - Digital direct debit authorisation (via Studielink).
 This is only possible if you have a bank account in a SEPA country with a corresponding IBAN account number.
 You can choose instalments or a lump sum payment..

 - Transfer of tuition fees in one lump sum before the start of the academic year.